getgrav/grav-learn/pages/20/08.advanced/05.flex/04.frontend/doc.md

 The collection is rendered through its Flex template, exactly as `{% render %}` would, so any collection layout you already have keeps working.
 See [Twig in Theme Templates](#twig-in-theme-templates) below for how those layouts are resolved.

+> [!WARNING]
-!!!
-The shortcode can render **any registered directory**, including one whose objects you did not intend to publish.
+> The shortcode can render **any registered directory**, including one whose objects you did not intend to publish.
 Because content authors can type any `collection=` value, be deliberate about which directories are renderable on public pages.
 Treat the shortcode as a public read path to that data, and do not rely on it to hide anything sensitive.
 If a directory should never appear on the frontend, do not enable it on a public site, and lean on per-object publish flags in your layouts (for example filtering on a `published` field).

 ## The `flex-objects` Page Type